Procurement of Headstones and Markers and/or Presidential Memorial Certificates (64.202)

 Regulations, Guidelines and Literature

-"Application for Standard Government Headstone or Marker" (VA Form 40-1330), contains instructions for completing the form, and illustrations of the types of headstones and markers.
+"Application for Standard Government Headstone or Marker" (VA Form 40-1330), contains instructions for completing the form, and illustrations of the different types and styles of headstones, markers, and niche covers available.
 It is available at Department of Veterans Affairs Regional Offices at no charge.
 Presidential Memorial Certificates may be requested through Department of Veterans Affairs Regional Offices and national cemeteries.

 Examples of Funded Projects